 (TIP: There is a 30 EUR entrance fee – once you start hiking, you will forget that you did swear at the gate 😉 )

-Have you done any other hikes in Dolomites mountains in Italy?
+Have you done any other hikes in the Dolomites mountains in Italy?

-Please let us know if there are any interesting Dolomites skiing resorts!
+Hiking in the Dolomites is one of the best experiences in Italy you can do!
+Please let us know if there are any interesting skiing resorts in the Dolomites!
 We will definitely come back for a Dolomites ski holidays! 🙂